syedalz/pfsense-security-lab/README.md

 - Least-privilege and default-deny firewall design
 - Stateful firewall rule evaluation (top-down, first-match-wins) and rule ordering
 - Filtering traffic at the source interface (point of entry)
+- Integrating an existing Active Directory environment into a segmented network without re-addressing it
+- Host-based least privilege (allow to a single host `/32` on specific service ports only)
+- Core Active Directory service ports (DNS, Kerberos, LDAP, SMB) and cross-zone domain authentication
+- DHCP-provided DNS to keep a relocated domain client pointed at its DC
+- Stateful-firewall behaviour and clearing the state table so new rules take effect

 ---

 ## Next steps

-- Tighten the LAN side and add a single least-privilege exception (allow LAN to one specific service on one host in SERVERS, deny the rest)
-- Bring the Active Directory domain controller into the SERVERS zone and validate segmented authentication traffic
+- Extend isolation to the SERVERS zone (block SERVERS ↔ CORP/LAN as appropriate) for full multi-zone least privilege
-- Introduce an IDS/IPS (e.g. Suricata) and forward logs to a SIEM (Splunk) for monitoring and detection
+- Introduce an IDS/IPS (e.g. Suricata) on the network and forward logs to a SIEM (Splunk) for monitoring and detection
 - Simulate an attack from a Kali host and map the resulting detections to MITRE ATT&CK